-Price weights are obtained by dividing the dollar-valued cost parameters by the reference cost (from the admitted acute care cost model) to obtain cost weights.
+Price weights are obtained by dividing the dollar-valued cost parameters by the reference cost (from the admitted acute care cost model).
 The same reference cost is used across all streams of activity and is discussed in Chapter 7.

-4.2.8.
-Applying the NEP
+4.2.8 Applying the NEP

-As set out in the National Efficient Price Determination 2022-23, the price of an ABF admitted subacute activity is calculated using the following formula, with adjustments applied as applicable:
+As set out in the National Efficient Price Determination 2023-24, the price of an ABF admitted subacute activity is calculated using the following formula, with adjustments applied as applicable: